NoteHive/RT-Talent-Grading-System/Questions For RT Talent Grading System.md

 #### QUESTION 2: What values are most important to you as a leader?
 #### QUESTION 3: How does a manager recognize or highlight employees' work?
 #### QUESTION 4: Do you prefer teamwork or working independently?
-What can you do to motivate a team?
+#### QUESTION 5: What can you do to motivate a team?
-Which communication style is better to maintain a healthy working environment?
+#### QUESTION 6: Which communication style is better to maintain a healthy working environment?
-How can you take part in improving the work environment?
+#### QUESTION 7: How can you take part in improving the work environment?
-Explain a situation when you or any peer had a conflict at work and how you handled it. we as humans are playing postive or negative role in human environment?
-If negative how to cope up with these issues?
+#### QUESTION 8: Explain a situation when you or any peer had a conflict at work and how you handled it.
+#### QUESTION 9: We as humans are playing postive or negative role in human environment?
+If negative how to cope up with these issues
-What one word would you use to describe RevelTek Inc. work culture?
+#### QUESTION 10: What one word would you use to describe RevelTek Inc. work culture?